*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA ON THE CORONAVIRUS (COVID-19)*

 We have a separate webpage on financial support that is available if your income has gone down because of covid-19.

 If you provide 35 hours or more of care per week to someone who is claiming PIP daily living component, DLA middle or higher rate care component, or Attendance Allowance, you may be able to get Carer’s Allowance.
-Temporarily, if you are already getting Carer’s Allowance and can’t provide care due to the symptoms of Covid-19, it won’t stop (whether it is you or the disabled person who has symptoms).
-In addition, the DWP will currently count emotional support towards the 35 hours of care.
+Claiming Carer’s Allowance can sometimes affect the benefits of the person you are caring for, so you are advised to seek benefits advice before applying.

-If you are already claiming benefits (in particular working tax credit, child tax credit, income support, housing benefit and income-based employment and support allowance), your award for these benefits may increase while your income is lower if you are off work.
+If you are already claiming benefits (in particular Universal Credit, Working Tax Credit, Child Tax Credit, Income Support, Housing Benefit, income-based Employment and Support Allowance and income-based Jobseekers Allowance), your award for these benefits may increase while your income is lower if you are off work.
 However, you will have to ask for this to be done, and it is not straightforward, particularly in the case of tax credits (where you may risk being overpaid).